wcchu/SFA/README.md

 Simply compile sfaq.tex with latex to read the short description of the algorithm used in the code.

 All codes are written in FORTRAN 90 and OpenMP.
-Compile all executables with _make executable_.
+Compile all executables with `make all`.
 Example configuration files are in the folder "examples".